webdevsuman/matrix-calculator-webdevsuman/README.md

   2. "npm install"
   3. "npm run dev"

+- Open the Browser page following the localhost page generated in the Terminal.
+It will show the project app.
 - Enter the Rows and Columns number in the respected input fields.
 - Click on the "Generate" button.
 - Click on the "Add Matrix" button.
 It will generate the new Resultant matrix after addition of the sum matrix and multiplication matrix.